-A year ago, mum of three Louise Mallett came up with a genius idea to help her youngest child who was feeling emotional and anxious about his first day of school.
-Her simple hack has since been shared and used so many times by parents that it might now be turned into a book to help other kids overcome their worries.
+Four years ago, Louise Mallett came up with a genius idea to help her youngest son, who was feeling emotional and anxious about his first day of school.
+Her simple hack has since been used so many times by parents that it might now be turned into a book to help other kids overcome their worries.

-Some children have no problems settling into daycare or preschool and can’t wait to front up to their first day of school.
-However, for many young kids, it’s the cause of extreme anxiety and nerves, as they struggle to cope with the emotions of being away from their parents or home while being exposed to new people and things in a different environment.
+Some children have no problem settling into daycare or preschool and can’t wait to front up to their first day of school.
+However, for many young kids, it’s the cause of extreme anxiety and nerves, as they struggle to cope with the emotions of being away from their parents.

 This is what happened with Louise Mallet’s youngest son when he started school.
 To help him transition with less worry and more confidence, she whipped out a pen and devised a simple technique called the ‘hug button’ to give her child a bit of a ‘helping hand’ for the day.